AdobeDocs/media-analytics.en/help/implementation/edge/roku.md

 >[!IMPORTANT]
 >
 >Send a `media.ping` event at least once per second with the latest playhead value during playback.
-The AEP Roku SDK relies on these pings to function correctly.
+The Roku Edge SDK relies on these pings to function correctly.

-For configuration keys and the full API, see the [AEP Roku SDK API reference](https://github.com/adobe/aepsdk-roku/blob/main/Documentation/api-reference.md).
+For configuration keys and the full API, see the [Roku Edge SDK API reference](https://github.com/adobe/aepsdk-roku/blob/main/Documentation/api-reference.md).

 ## Track media events

 After the session is open, send each media event with `sendMediaEvent`.
-See the **Roku** tab on each [event](/help/implementation/events/overview.md) and [variable](/help/implementation/variables/overview.md) page for the exact payloads.
+See the **Roku Edge** tab on each [event](/help/implementation/events/overview.md) and [variable](/help/implementation/variables/overview.md) page for the exact payloads.

 ## Next step